 How far in advance can I buy Sagrada Familia tickets?

-And don’t be afraid to join the Sagrada Familia discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.
+And don’t be afraid to join the La Sagrada Família Church discussion by joining my group; I’m Off to Barcelona.
+Here, you can ask any questions, air out grievances, and chat with thousands of Barcelona travellers.